jediknight813/tnw-clone/README.md

-a copy of the TNW website made for the odin project, made using React.
+a copy of the TNW website made for the odin project.

+was created with React.

 a link to the odin project: https://www.theodinproject.com/